By MARY RAINWATER

 Judge, Place 9 (Cathy Cochran)

-Application filings continue through Monday and take place at the offices of respective party chairpersons.
+Application filings, which began on Saturday and continue through Dec.
+9, take place at the offices of respective party chairpersons.

 Anderson County Republicans wishing to file their application should do so at the Republican Party Headquarters, 515 N Church St., or by calling Anderson County Republican Party Chairman Michael Mart at 903-729-3289.